Falsifying Discriminant Validity of Predictive Algorithms: Method

-In practice, we may want to evaluate falsification across multiple impermissible proxies or across multiple model specifications.
-Without appropriate safeguards, repeated testing can inflate the probability of false positives and undermine the validity of conclusions.
-In this section we briefly describe several approaches to address multiple testing.
+We may want to assess the discriminant validity of multiple predictive models and/or across multiple impermissible proxies.
+Without appropriate safeguards, repeated testing can inflate the probability of falsely concluding a model has discriminant validity. \looseness=-1

-Pre-specifying a testing plan prior to analysis involves defining the set of hypotheses to be tested, the order in which they will be evaluated, and the overall Type I error rate to be controlled.
-This practice aligns with established statistical guidance and is particularly important in high-stakes algorithmic evaluation settings.

-When hypotheses admit a meaningful ordering—for example, from substantively primary to secondary falsification checks—we recommend a sequential testing procedure.
-Under sequential testing, hypotheses are evaluated one at a time at the nominal significance level $\alpha$.
-As long as each hypothesis is rejected, subsequent tests may proceed without further adjustment \citep{LehmannRomano2005}.
-Once a hypothesis fails to be rejected, however, any remaining hypotheses must be tested using an appropriate multiple-testing correction.
-The Bonferroni correction tests each remaining hypothesis at level $\alpha / m$ where $m$ is the number of hypotheses yet to be tested \citep{Dunn1961}.
-A more powerful alternative, Holm's procedure involves ordering p-values from smallest to largest and sequentially comparing them to progressively less stringent significance thresholds, rejecting hypotheses until the first non-rejection occurs \citep{Holm1979}.
+We present Alg.~\ref{alg:holm} as a falsification procedure for the setting where we have multiple hypotheses -- either due to multiple candidate models and/or multiple impermissible proxies.
+Alg.~\ref{alg:holm} uses Holm's correction to control the family-wise error rate at level $\alpha$.
+Holm's procedure is a more powerful alternative to the well-known Bonferroni correction.
+Holm's correction involves ordering p-values from smallest to largest and sequentially comparing them to progressively less stringent significance thresholds, rejecting hypotheses until the first non-rejection occurs \mbox{ \citep{Holm1979}} 0pt .

+Importantly, if one anticipates using fairness-aware models as mitigation if the original model fails to pass, one should add these models to the set of candidate models \emph{before} beginning any falsification tests.
+We provide an example of this in Sec.~\ref{sec:empirical}.
+We recognize that in practice, analysts may wish to perform sequential and adaptive falsification tests -- e.g., determining which mitigations to run \emph{after} observing initial results.
+Recent advances in inferential methods under data-dependent hypothesis selection \citep{ramdas2023game, waudbysmith2024estimating, fithian2022conditional} provide frameworks for valid inference under such adaptivity.
+Extending our approach to this setting is a promising direction for future work.
 Finally, we caution against data-dependent or exploratory testing strategies that would be vulnerable to p-hacking, such as repeatedly modifying model classes, feature sets, or proxy definitions until a desired result is obtained.
-If additional hypotheses or models are considered after initial testing, they must be treated as a new family of hypotheses and subjected to appropriate multiple-testing correction.
-More broadly, failure to pass falsification checks should motivate careful reconsideration of problem formulation and proxy choice—guided by domain knowledge—rather than iterative model tuning driven by statistical significance.
+More broadly, failure to pass falsification checks should motivate careful reconsideration of problem formulation and proxy choice—guided by domain knowledge—rather than iterative model tuning driven by apparent statistical significance.\looseness=-1